 - Natural language processing.
 This can extract locations from content like social media posts, even if a location wasn’t tagged by the author.

 Beyond data collection, PAI software can visualize data patterns and relationships.
-Data visualization tools can generate immediate insights for a search, like this analytics page created by the Echosec Systems Platform:
+Data visualization tools can generate immediate insights for a search, like this analytics page created by Flashpoint Physical Security Intelligence (formerly Echosec).

 Artificial intelligence and machine learning